10 Web Scraping Challenges You Need to Know

 You've built the prototype of an amazing application that gained some good early traction.

-The core of the application is data and you're feeding the application data scraped from a small number of websites (say 20).
-The app turned out to be a big hit and now it's time to scale up the data extraction process via web scraping (say 500 websites).
-However, scaling up becomes a rather tedious process and the issues which arise at this large scale are entirely different from what you've done at the early stages - this is a common challenge Datahut helps many companies overcome.
+The application's core is data, and you're feeding the application data scraped from a small number of websites (say 20).
+The app turned out to be a big hit, and now it's time to scale up the data extraction process via web scraping (say 500 websites).
+However, scaling up becomes a rather tedious process.
+The issues that arise at this large scale are entirely different from what you've done at the early stages - this is a common challenge Datahut helps many companies overcome.
 When it comes to web scraping at a large scale, numerous roadblocks arise which can hinder the further growth of an application or organization.
 While companies may be able to do small-scale data extraction, challenges arise when they shift to large-scale extraction.
 These include combating blocking mechanisms that disallowed bots to scrape on a large scale.

-1. Data warehousing
+Data warehousing and data management

-Some websites actively use strong anti-scraping technologies which thwart any crawling attempts.
-LinkedIn is a good example of this.
+Some websites actively use robust anti-scraping technologies which thwart any web scraping attempts.
+LinkedIn is an excellent example of this.
 Such websites employ dynamic coding algorithms to disallow bot access and implement IP blocking mechanisms even if one conforms to legal practices of web scraping.

 Quality of data